- Data Science (Conversion)

 - S&P Global.

-- A multi-purpose Computer Science Laboratory.
-View a video tour
+- A multi-purpose Computer Science Laboratory

 - Six open access PC labs and four dedicated specialist labs

-- Specialist desktop solutions, including development software, research packages and dedicated printing.
+- Specialist desktop solutions, including development software, research packages and dedicated printing

 - On premise cloud facilities, OpenNebula provides large-scale support for deployment and security experimentation